 Social Security is concerned with how well you can hear in your better ear.
 If you have one ear with good hearing, or only mild hearing loss, you won't get disability benefits.
 You would get approved for disability only if the hearing in your better ear was so poor that you met the test requirements in the listing for that ear or your hearing impairment caused you not to be able to do any jobs.

-Social Security doesn't pay a higher SSDI amount for deafness like it does for blindness.
+Social Security doesn't pay a higher SSDI or SSI amount for deafness like it does for blindness.
 The amount of SSDI benefits paid for deafness or severe hearing loss depends on your lifetime earnings.
 Social Security will calculate your disability benefit by looking at your average income over your lifetime from jobs where you paid FICA taxes or self-employment taxes.
 For more information, read our article on how much money you can get through SSDI.

 Need a lawyer?
 Start here.